victorflorez/victorflorez.github.io/index.md

 ## Research Areas:
-My interests lie in the intersection between environmental exposures and health outcomes in migrant and Latinx community.
-Also, my reserach focus on a) children's cognitive development outcomes b) impact of environmental exposures on cancer .
+My interests lie in the intersection between environmental exposures and health outcomes in migrant and Latinx communities.
+Also, my reserach focus on a) children’s cognitive development outcomes both in utero and postnatal exposures and b) the impact of environmental exposures on cancer .
 In my research, I´m applying the latest generation of quantitative methods in epidemiology and new causal inference methods.
-Currently, I´m studying the effect of heavy metal mixtures on children's cognitive abilities and how policy actions can be actionable from hypothetical interventions.
+Currently, I´m studying the effect of metal mixtures on children’s cognitive abilities and how policy actions can be actionable from hypothetical interventions.